EgoMoose/raycast-helper/README.md

 ## Raycast callbacks

-Every cast function in the module allows for an optional "callback" argument.
+Every cast function in the module allows for an optional "filter" argument.
 This function can be used to write custom filters for a specific cast in addition to the built in functionality from `Enum.RaycastFilterType`.

 ```Luau
 local CollectionService = game:GetService("CollectionService")